Poaching Threats

 Ivory and Rhino Horn Trade

 The illegal trade in ivory and rhino horns is still a menace to wildlife all over the world.
-Elephant ivory is highly sought after for intricate carvings and decorative objects, while rhino horns are mistakenly believed to have medicinal properties, especially in parts of Asia.
-The high prices and demand for these animal parts lead to active poaching, which puts whole populations at risk.
+Elephant ivory is highly sought after for intricate carvings and decorative objects, whereas rhino horns are mistakenly believed to have medicinal properties, particularly in certain parts of Asia.

 Illegal Bushmeat Trade

 Illegal bushmeat hunting involves capturing wild animals for sale, primarily in urban markets.
 Although subsistence hunting for personal food consumption can sometimes be legally permitted, large-scale commercial bushmeat trade is highly destructive.
-It dramatically reduces wildlife populations, disrupts ecosystems, and often fuels organized crime networks.

 Unlawful Timber Logging

 Illegal timber logging involves harvesting rare and valuable hardwood trees at unsustainable rates.
-Trees such as mahogany and rosewood are highly prized for luxury furniture, flooring, and decorations.
-Illegal logging severely damages forests, removing critical habitats that countless species rely on for survival.
+Trees such as mahogany and rosewood are highly prized for use in luxury furniture, flooring, and decorative items.

 Illegal Harvesting of Succulents and Medicinal Plants

-Succulents, rare orchids, and medicinal plants are increasingly targeted by poachers.
-Collectors and herbal medicine markets prize these small, valuable plants, making them easy targets.
 Their illegal harvesting threatens their survival and disrupts the ecosystems where these plants play a critical ecological role.

 Endangered Species